Chakri15099/Encryption1/README.md

 Users communicate over social media, but messages are not secured when it passes through network.
 Intruder can access messages easily.
 We want to secure communication while transmitting the data.

+## PROPOSED SOLUTION

+So here we proposed a solution where the user message will  be encrypted by choosing the algorithm type from AES, DES, Caesar Cipher and gets decrypted when the receiver uses the shared key.

 ## Steps to use the app